dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-5 Last Branch Record.md

 ### Estimating Branch Outcome Probability

 Later in [@sec:secFEOpt], we will discuss the importance of code layout for performance.
 Going forward a little bit, having a hot path in a fall through manner[^11] generally improves the performance of the program.
-Considering a single branch, knowing that `condition` 99% of the time is false or true is essential for a compiler to make better optimizing decisions.
+Considering a single branch, knowing that `condition` 99% of the time is false or true is essential for a compiler to make better optimization decisions.

-LBR feature allows us to get this data without instrumenting the code.
+LBR enables us to get this data without instrumenting the code.
 As the outcome from the analysis, the user will get a ratio between true and false outcomes of the condition, i.e., how many times the branch was taken and how much not taken.
 This feature especially shines when analyzing indirect jumps (switch statement) and indirect calls (virtual calls).
-One can find examples of using it on a real-world application on [easyperf blog](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability)[^6].
+You can find examples of using it on a real-world application on the [easyperf blog](https://easyperf.net/blog/2019/05/06/Estimating-branch-probability)[^6].

 ### Other Use Cases

-* **Profile guided optimizations**: the LBR feature can provide profiling feedback data for optimizing compilers.
+* **Profile guided optimizations**: LBR can provide profiling feedback data for optimizing compilers.
 LBR can be a better choice as opposed to static code instrumentation when runtime overhead is considered.
-* **Capturing function arguments**: when the LBR feature is used together with PEBS (see [@sec:secPEBS]), it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions)[^12] first few arguments of a callee land in registers which are captured by PEBS record. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]
+* **Capturing function arguments**: when LBR is used together with PEBS (see [@sec:secPEBS]), it is possible to capture function arguments, since according to [x86 calling conventions](https://en.wikipedia.org/wiki/X86_calling_conventions),[^12] the first few arguments of a callee are passed in registers that are recorded in a PEBS entry. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]
 * **Basic Block Execution Counts**: since all the basic blocks between a branch IP (source) and the previous target in the LBR stack are executed exactly once, it’s possible to evaluate the execution rate of basic blocks inside a program.
 This process involves building a map of starting addresses of each basic block and then traversing collected LBR stacks backward. [@IntelOptimizationManual, Appendix B, Chapter B.3.3.4]

 [^1]: Only since Skylake microarchitecture.
 In Haswell and Broadwell architectures LBR stack is 16 entries deep.
 Check the Intel manual for information about other architectures.